klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

     BRAMS-- dataout/IVAR -->IVAR[(ivar)]
 ```

-   **iii) INITIAL** - This is the phase of model time integration where prediction data will be produced as specified in RAMSIN.
+   **iii) INITIAL** - This is the phase of model time integration where prediction data will be produced as specified in the RAMSIN.

 ```mermaid
 graph TD;